jackyzha0/jackyzha0.github.io/content/thoughts/language-of-thought.md

 tags: ["cognitive-sciences"]
 ---

+Can we use language as the method of querying memory?

 # Crane
 ## Language of thought hypothesis → LOTH
 - proposes thinking occurs in a mental language, this is called mentalese